Internationally qualified midwives' application guidelines

 - demonstrate knowledge and skills related to the principles, concepts, chief research methods and problem-solving techniques of a recognised major subject which is midwifery in this instance

-For further information on Bachelor’s degree please refer to the NZQA website.
+For further information about a Bachelor’s degree please refer to the NZQA website.

-In some situations the Council may request that your qualification is assessed by NZQA to ascertain the academic level before we assess the midwifery specific content.
+In some situations the Council may request that your qualification is assessed by NZQA to ascertain the academic level.
+There are additional charges for an assessment of your qualification and these charges are paid directly to NZQA by the applicant.

 Evidence of your qualification content

 You must ask the education provider where you completed your midwifery qualification to send a full transcript of your programme directly to the Midwifery Council.
-We will accept electronic qualifications if we can access them directly through the education provider.
+The Council will accept electronic qualifications if we can access them directly through the education provider.

 A transcript must state the name of the programme completed, the commencement date, the completion date, each of the courses/units/modules completed, the theory and practical hours, and a detailed breakdown of the clinical practice that you completed during your programme.